 Why bother with set up and breakdown, with tents and gear coated in dirt (or even worse, mud), with loading and unloading?
 If you have the right vehicle (truck, SUV, or crossover), camping in your car can offer a comfortable, easy way to spend less time setting up a camp and more time enjoying your natural surroundings.

-So whether you’re just camping at a trail head before the big hike or you want to turn your vehicle into a mobile command center, here are some tips for transforming your ride into a cozy camper.
+So whether you’re just camping at a trail head before the big hike or you want to turn your vehicle into a mobile command center, here are some tips to help you turn your car into a tent.

 You can car camp anywhere there are tent sites available that have parking.
 The best choice is to find a site with back-in vehicle spots.
 The advantage here is that you’ll have amenities such as power, water sources, and bathrooms available.